 A law amendment that entered into force on 1 September 2018 deleted the 3 months deadline if the person cannot be deported.
 As a consequence, the inadmissibility decision does no longer cease to be valid and deportation can still be undertaken at a later date.

-A Syrian mother with 3 children gave birth after she arrived in Bulgaria where she suffered from prenatal depression.
+There is also some case-law regarding beneficiaries of international protection in Bulgaria who come to Austria to lodge a new application.
+In 2016, a Syrian mother with 3 children gave birth after she arrived in Bulgaria where she suffered from prenatal depression.
 She was granted subsidiary protection in Bulgaria shortly after moving to Austria.
 The Bulgarian authorities denied responsibility under the Dublin system, but were ready to take over as a result of the readmission agreement.
 The BVwG considered the deportation to Bulgaria as not permissible because of the PTSD from which the children were suffering and which was triggered, among other things, by experiences during the imprisonment in Bulgaria at the end of September 2015, as well as the intensive family relationship with relatives living in Austria.

-The BVwG has also accepted an appeal of an Afghan family who had received subsidiary protection in Hungary, due to the need to clarify whether the current situation of beneficiaries of protection in Hungary raises a risk of violation of Article 3 ECHR.
+The BVwG has also accepted an appeal of an Afghan family in 2017 who had received subsidiary protection in Hungary, due to the need to clarify whether the current situation of beneficiaries of protection in Hungary raises a risk of violation of Article 3 ECHR.
 In the case of a single Syrian who obtained subsidiary protection in Bulgaria, however, the BVwG found no real risk on the ground that he did not belong to a vulnerable group.

 As mentioned in Safe Third Country, inadmissibility may be ordered when a person has obtained status in another EU Member State.